eliphang/forking-hex/README.md

 # Forking Hex 🔱⬢⬡

-Find a move to connect two sides of the hex grid and win crypto.
+Find a move that connects two sides of the hex space and win crypto.